jmickey/blog-hugo/content/about.md

 I'm Josh.
 Originally from Perth Australia 🇦🇺, I now live in Cambridge, UK :gb: working remotely.
 I moved to the UK in December, 2018 while my partner completes her PhD in Cancer Biology at Cambridge University in partnership with the Cancer Research UK Cambridge Institute.

 I'm a Senior Software Engineer at [Snyk](https://snyk.io) working on container and Kubernetes security products, mostly using TypeScript, Go, Kubernetes, and Google Cloud.
-Previously I was a Senior Platform Engineer at [Condé Nast International](https://condenastinternational.com), working with Kubernetes, AWS, Go, Terraform, Datadog, Fastly, and an assortment of other tools and services.
+Previously I was a Senior Platform Engineer at [Condé Nast](https://condenast.com), working with Kubernetes, AWS, Go, Terraform, and an assortment of other tools and services.

 Occasionally I speak at tech events and meetups, you can see my various slide decks on [Speaker Deck](https://speakerdeck.com/jmickey).